concrete5cojp/concrete5-855patch/README.md

 This fixes the error that draft pages of Page Panel not showing under certain editors.

+No need to add if only super admin is the editor of the site.

 ### Files to patch

 - application/bootstrap/app.php